Sign in with Microsoft

 Choose the account you want to sign in with.

-When you use an Office program to check out a file from a Windows SharePoint Services 3.0 site or Microsoft Office SharePoint Server 2007 site, the file is stored by default on your hard disk in a drafts folder that is in your My Documents folder.
+When you use an Office program to check out a file from a Windows SharePoint Services 3.0 site, the file is stored by default on your hard disk in a drafts folder that is in your My Documents folder.
 You can change this location to another location on your hard disk or network, or you can specify that checked-out files are stored on the Web server when you work on them.
 Your administrator might specify a custom location or prevent the location from being changed, depending on the needs of your organization.

 This setting changes the location where you work on the next file that you check out.
 If you are currently working on a checked-out file, this procedure does not change its location.